cutting-room-floor/mapbox-gl-cocoa/README.md

-# MVKMapKit
+# mapbox-gl-cocoa

-This is a Cocoa API wrapper for [`mapbox-gl-native`](https://github.com/mapbox/mapbox-gl-native).
-Use or edit this project to get access to Mapbox vector maps in your iOS apps by using `MVKMapView`.
+This project is Cocoa API bindings for [`mapbox-gl-native`](https://github.com/mapbox/mapbox-gl-native).
+Use or edit this project to get access to Mapbox vector maps and dynamic OpenGL-based styling in your iOS apps by using `MGLMapView`.

 ## Installation

 This project should be cloned as a submodule of `mapbox-gl-native` so that it is contained within that project.
-Then, run `./setup.sh` to use GYP to create the Xcode project for the sample app.
+Then, run `./setup.sh` to use [GYP](https://code.google.com/p/gyp/) to create the Xcode project for the sample app.
 This script will open the project, then you should select the *Sample App* target and an iOS platform of choice to build & run the sample app.

 GYP is currently used because the `mapbox-gl-native` iOS test app itself requires the resources bundle created by this GYP project.
-In future, MVKMapKit will be installable as a statically-linked library, header files, and a pre-built resource bundle for persons not wishing to develop on `mapbox-gl-native` itself.
+In future, mapbox-gl-cocoa will be installable as a statically-linked library, header files, and a pre-built resource bundle for persons not wishing to develop on `mapbox-gl-native` itself.

 ## Requirements